fasrc/helmod/doc/README.md

 * do a preliminary build of the software to see what it creates, in order to know what to put in the module file
 * complete the spec file and build the final rpm
 * install the rpm
-* commit changes and move packages to production locations
+* commit changes and move rpms to production locations

+A major purpose of fasrcsw is to manage entire software environments for multiple compiler and MPI implementations.
+Apps are therefore categorized by their dependencies:

-A *Core* app is one that does not depend on a compiler or MPI module.
+* A *Core* app is one that does not depend on a compiler or MPI implementation.
+The compilers themselves, and their dependencies, are core apps, but that's about it.
+* A *Comp* app is one that depends upon compiler but not MPI implementation.
+The MPI apps themselves are *Comp* apps, as are almost all general, non-mpi-enabled apps.
+* A *MPI* app is one that depends upon MPI implementation, and therefore upon compiler, too.

 ## Prep